 I get shivers just writing about this but a year and a month of persistent work is coming to an end.
 And the result?
 An interactive book about self-love.
 Thanks to all my mentors, contributors, and supporters who have accompanied me along the way.
 Here is a little taste of what The (R)evolution of Love is about.
-And if you can, please, help me cover the printing costs.
-Thank you!
+SHOP THE BOOK HERE.

 Every day, on her way home, she would pick up her dry cleaning, take a yoga class, and listen to a podcast.
 Every day, on his way home, he would grab a pint, work out, and collect food.
 At home, they would eat together and watch TV.
 Every day was the same, Monday to Friday, no exceptions.

 Each morning they would wake up, get ready, and walk to the station together.
 They would kiss goodbye on the platform and leave separately.
 It took them a good couple of months to create this perfect routine but now it was bulletproof - flawless.
 They both had great jobs with comfortable salaries that granted them a comfortable life.
 No kids, no mortgage.
 No pets, no children, no extra accessories.
 They didn’t have to worry about little everyday things like cooking, washing, or tidying up.
 Everything was done for them by someone else, someone who was paid to do it.

 She was a regular spa-goer, he had a personal barber.
 They both maintained themselves well, and loved being in the center of attention - at work and every party.
 They both succeeded in gaining the status most people in the city wanted.
 Looking in from an outsider’s perspective, it seemed they had everything one could ever wish for.
 No flaws, no imperfections.
 But was it all really that idyllic?